opencv/opencv/modules/highgui/doc/reading_and_writing_images_and_video.rst

 imdecode
 ------------
-.. c:function:: Mat imdecode( const Mat\& buf,  int flags )
+.. cpp:function:: Mat imdecode( InputArray buf,  int flags )

     Reads an image from a buffer in memory.